l7mp/learning-go/README.md

 LAB=05 make lab-test   # test only lab 05
 ```

+> [!NOTE]
-> [!NOTE] The CI tests are experimental: they pass in our tests, may not pass in yours.
-If the CI tests fail, that may not necessarily mean there a problem with your code.
-If you suspect the tests are wrong, please file an GitHub issue and copy-paste the tests logs, we will try to investigate.
+> The CI tests are experimental: they pass in our tests, may not pass in yours.
+If the CI tests fail then that may not necessarily indicate a problem with your code.
+If you suspect the tests are wrong, please file a GitHub issue and copy-paste the test logs, we will investigate.

 You can also run the checks against a cluster you already have, Minikube included.
 Build the images into that cluster, then point the tests at it with your usual `KUBECONFIG`: